-- nectarines are sourced only from AQSIQ/CIQ registered packing houses, processing commercial quality fruit - references to the packing house and the orchard source (by name or a number code) are clearly stated on cartons of nectarines destined for export to Australia for trace back and auditing purposes.
+- nectarines are sourced only from packinghouses and treatment providers processing commercial quality fruit approved by AQSIQ/CIQ - references to the packinghouse and the orchard source (by name or a number code) are clearly stated on cartons of nectarines destined for export to Australia for trace back and auditing purposes. - Treatment providers are capable of applying a treatment that suitably manages the target pests.

-It is proposed that export packing houses and treatment providers (if applicable) are registered with AQSIQ/CIQ before the commencement of harvest each season.
-The list of registered packing houses and treatment providers must be kept by AQSIQ/CIQ, and would need to be made available to the Australian Government Department of Agriculture, if requested.

-AQSIQ/CIQ would be required to audit packing houses and the registered providers to ensure that these facilities are suitably equipped to carry out the specified phytosanitary activities and treatments.
-Records of AQSIQ/CIQ audits would be made available to the Australian Government Department of Agriculture upon request.
-Once a high level of compliance has been established, audits may not be necessary each season.
+It is recommended that export packinghouses and relevant treatment providers (where applicable) are registered with AQSIQ/CIQ before the commencement of harvest each season.
+The list of registered packinghouses and treatment providers must be kept by AQSIQ/CIQ.
+AQSIQ/CIQ would be required to ensure that packinghouses and the registered providers are suitably equipped to carry out the specified phytosanitary activities and treatments.
+Records of AQSIQ/CIQ audits would be made available to the Australian Government Department of Agriculture and Water Resources upon request.